 - The Title property is used to identify the web page in the menu presented to the user via their web browser.
 Although the title is translatable, current versions of Crimson use only the US version of the text. - The Refresh property is used to indicate whether or not the web browser should be instructed to refresh the page contents automatically.
 Update rates between 1 and 8 seconds are supported.
 Note that the amount of flicker exhibited by the web browser will vary according to the exact package used and the performance of the machine being employed.
-The update is not intended to be flicker-free. - The Contents property is used to indicate which tags should be included on the page.
+The update is not intended to be flicker-free. - The Use Colors property (not available in the G303) is used to indicate if the tags colors should be displayed for this page in the web browser.
+The color displayed in the web browser will follow the one defined for each tag and will therefore change depending on the tag status.
+The tag colors are defined on each tag in the Data Tags module.
+Please refer to the Configuring Data Tags section of the manual for more details. - The Contents property is used to indicate which tags should be included on the page.
 The first list shows the selected tags, while the second shows those that are available within the database.
 Tags can be added to the page by double-clicking them in the right-hand list; they can be removed by double-clicking them in the left-hand list, or by pressing the Del key while the tag is selected.
 The Up and Down buttons can be used to move tags within the list.
 Drag-and-drop operation may one day be implemented to allow easier manipulation of this list!